On this page

 Similarly in the sphere of the family.
 Wives are to submit to their husbands as to the Lord—the link between the lordship of Christ and the authority of the husband is explicit.
 Yet we are, if anything, eager to defy the slightest domestic heavy-handedness as abuse.

 We intuitively know to resist tyranny in the other spheres of authority, and have trained ourselves to do so with remarkable vigor.
 But because we need something to trust in for ordering our world, our defiance, our love of autonomy, our hatred of authority in one area has to balance out somewhere else.
-And the fact that we are incapable of reading Romans 13 the same way we read Hebrews 13 or 1 Corinthians 11 reveals where that equilibrium has settled.
+The fact that we are incapable of reading Romans 13 the same way we read Hebrews 13 or 1 Corinthians 11 reveals where that equilibrium has settled.
 That we cannot see the obvious with respect to resisting state tyranny demonstrates the remarkable degree to which the state has already replaced God in our lives.
 It does not trouble us to signal our allegiance to the god of this world, by tacitly agreeing that worship is non-essential, rather than to the God of heaven, by explicitly declaring that it is vital and necessary.
 The words introducing the first chapter of the Huguenot treatise Vindiciae, Contra Tyrannos could have been written today, rather than in 1579:

 Is the government authorized to quarantine the sick?
-Yes.
+You can make that argument.
 But is it authorized to quarantine the healthy?
-No.
+No. That is lawlessness.

 Similarly, are these lockdowns effective at destroying the virus?
-That is very much in question.
-But have they always been highly effective at destroying the livelihoods that all men are charged with maintaining (1 Timothy 5:8)?
+The evidence is conclusive that they are not.
+But are they highly effective at destroying the lives and livelihoods which all men are charged with maintaining (1 Timothy 5:8)?
 The evidence is conclusive that they are.
 In fact, lockdowns kill more people than COVID-19.
 Again, this is lawlessness.

 Quite the opposite!
 As Douglas Wilson notes in Worship Is Warfare,